Have you noticed that being outside lifts your spirits?

-But what if you can’t get outside?
-How can you get the same benefits, the same feeling of peace and wellbeing, without leaving your house?
+Right now, as we are in the midst of a pandemic that has many frightened to go outside (and others legally prevented from doing so), how can you get the same benefits, the same feeling of peace and wellbeing, without leaving your house?

 What is Grounding?

 Your ancestors had no trouble connecting with Mother Nature, and getting grounded.
 They were outside every day, all day, rain or shine.
 You are lucky to have a roof over your head but the downside is a loss of that daily interaction with the earth, and a corresponding lack of grounding.